llctrautmann/Obsidian/Concepts/Work Logging.md

 - no coding today

 ### READING
--
+- Deisenroth: vector-valued functions and their derivatives

 ### NOTES
-- Meeting with IS to discuss the start of the PhD and the general st
+- Supervision Meeting to discuss the start of the PhD and the general structure for the next weeks and months.
 ---
 ---